wetbadger/Bookolab/README.md

 See the [postgres docs](https://www.postgresql.org/docs/) on how to do this.

-2. If you are running this for the first time, rename src/main/resources/import.sql to import.sql.

-3. Create a .env file in the root folder that looks like this:
+2. Create a .env file in the root folder that looks like this:

 ```Plaintext
 SPRING_DATASOURCE_URL=jdbc:postgresql://localhost:5432/bookolab_db